xfbs/blog/_posts/2018-09-21-srcery-colors.md

 date: 2018-09-21
 ---

-This week I had to set up a bunch of thinga for work.
+This week I had to set up a bunch of things for work.
 Since I spend a lot of time on the command line, I wanted to make it look comfortable.
 At first, I went with the default of black text on a white background, but soon enough I got tired of that.
 It's more comfortable to look at a darker background.
 So I played around a bit and tried switching things around, but it never looked just right.

 I need to get things to a state where I'm comfortable using them, but I want to refrain from customizing things too much, because it's too much of a distration.
 It's better to use things as they are out-of-the-box, or maybe install a little plugin, but I don't really want to have to manually tweak things.